sahilbishnoi26/teradata-mcp-server/test/MCP_WebClient/README.md

 ## 4. Requirements

 ### 4.1.
+Python Environment
+This application requires **Python 3.9** or newer.

+### 4.2.
 Python Libraries

 You will need to install the following Python libraries.
-You can create a `requirements.txt` file and install them using `pip install -r requirements.txt`.
+You can use the provided `requirements.txt` file and install them using `pip install -r requirements.txt`.

 ```
 quart
 quart-cors
 hypercorn
+python-dotenv
+langchain-mcp-adapters
 google-generativeai
-langchain-mcp-adapters
-python-dotenv
 ```

-### 4.2.
+### 4.3.
 External Dependencies

 * **MCP Server**: A running instance of the MCP server is required.
-The client is configured by default to connect to `http://localhost:8001/mcp/`.
-This URL can be changed in the `MCP_SERVER_URL` global variable.
+The client is configured via the `.env` file to connect to the server.
-* **Google Gemini API Key**: The application requires a valid API key for the Gemini LLM, configured via a `.env` file.
+* **Google Gemini API Key**: The application requires a valid API key for the Gemini LLM, which must be set as a shell environment variable.
 * **Web Browser**: A modern web browser that supports Server-Sent Events (e.g., Chrome, Firefox, Safari, Edge).

-## 5. Setup & Installation
+## 5. Usage

 1.  **Clone the Repository**:
     ```bash